Dvesck/Dvesck/README.md

 # Hello!
-I'm Vesck
+I'm Vesck 👋

- a Java and Spring developer focused on building reliable and well-structured solutions.
+ Java and Spring developer focused on building reliable and well-structured solutions.
 I enjoy working on projects that prioritize performance, clarity, and long-term maintainability.
 ---
 • Currently working on: Java-based applications and improving my backend development skills.